Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "I ain’t the one complaining night and day about my ultraviolet fuckin’ balls.
 And it ain’t me who’s letting Joe determine if they get drained or not.
 That’s your fault, corporal."
 Lang chuckled to himself.
 Truth was, Thompson was probably a decent kid.
 Nothing to get worked up over.

 But on the other hand, it was hilarious as *fuck* watching his young Marines get so worked up over the big guy.
-Admittedly, it was hard not to feel dispirited when compared against such a ridiculously perfect example of winning at basically everything...but still.
+Admittedly, it was hard not to feel dispirited when compared against such a ridiculously perfect example of winning at basically everything... but still.
 Lang had an imp of the perverse on his shoulder most days, and he just couldn’t *help* but needle them, just a bit.

 Becker’s suggestion about stealing the HEAT boot’s girl didn’t exactly get rave reviews.